wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

 *   (1) In this Act, unless the context otherwise requires,---

-    _access lot_ means a separate allotment that was created or currently exists to provide access to or from a unit title development (whether alone or together with other allotments outside the unit title development) and an existing road
+    _access lot_ means a separate allotment that was created or currently exists to provide access between an existing road and---

+    *   (a) a unit title development; or

+    *   (b) a unit in a unit title development

     _accessory unit_ means a unit that is designed for use with any principal unit (including, without limitation, a garden, garage, car parking space, storage space, swimming pool, laundry, stairway, or passage) and that is shown on a unit plan as an accessory unit